slorber/docusaurus-mdx-checker/__tests__/__fixtures__/sites/react-native-v2/website/versioned_docs/version-0.72/running-on-device.md

 ## Building your app for production

 You have built a great app using React Native, and you are now itching to release it in the App Store.
 The process is the same as any other native iOS app, with some additional considerations to take into account.
-Follow the guide for [publishing to the Apple App Store](versioned_docs/version-0.72/publishing-to-app-store.md) to learn more.
+Follow the guide for [publishing to the Apple App Store](publishing-to-app-store.md) to learn more.

 </TabItem>
 <TabItem value="windows">

-[//]: # "Windows, iOS"
+[//]: # 'Windows, iOS'

 > A Mac is required in order to build your app for iOS devices.
 Alternatively, you can refer to our [environment setup guide](environment-setup) to learn how to build your app using Expo CLI, which will allow you to run your app using the Expo client app.

 </TabItem>
 <TabItem value="linux">

-[//]: # "Linux, iOS"
+[//]: # 'Linux, iOS'

 > A Mac is required in order to build your app for iOS devices.
 Alternatively, you can refer to our [environment setup guide](environment-setup) to learn how to build your app using Expo CLI, which will allow you to run your app using the Expo client app.